giammarcoPiccoliExt/multilanguage_base_documentation/docs/en/Administration.md

         You have two options:
             Upload an existing public key (public RSA).
             Or generate a new public and private console key (download the private key).
-        Select “Generate API Key Pair” to locally generate the key:
+        Select â€œGenerate API Key Pairâ€ to locally generate the key:
             Download the private key (.pem) and save it safely (it is your Key File).
             The public key will be automatically associated with the user.